 All Folder-Gluer Packers/Stackers Need a Box Turner — How Do You Choose One?

 IMPACK’s INH Box turner: Our newest innovation with an advanced box turner technology.

-Each of these folder-gluer packers and stackers usually require a device to better present/orient the shingle of boxes to facilitate the packing/stacking.
+Each of these folder-gluer packers and stackers usually require a device to better present/orient the shingle of boxes so as to facilitate the packing/stacking process.
 This device is called a “box turner.”

-The purpose of a box turner is to allow you to rotate your boxes 90° to the left or to the right and control your box orientation for formatting, style or customer requirements.
+The purpose of a box turner is to allow you to rotate your boxes 90° to the left, or to the right, and control your box orientation to meet the requested case packing configuration.